arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

    If this is the case, the next steps depend on the deployment type.

+   - **Single server**: Create a full dump with [arangodump](../../components/tools/arangodump/_index.md), using the `--all-databases` and `--include-system-collections` startup options and a user account with administrate access to the `_system` database and at least read access to all other databases to ensure all data including the `_users` system collection are dumped.

-   - **Single server**: Create a full dump and restore it to a new single server using at least v3.11.11 or v3.12.2.
+     Restore the dump to a new single server using at least v3.11.11 or v3.12.2.
      You need to use a new database directory.

    - **Cluster**: Replace the DB-Server nodes until they all run at least v3.11.11 or v3.12.2.
 Syncing new nodes writes the data in the correct order.